craftercms/docs/source/system-administrators/profile/admin/index.rst

 Configuration Guide
 -------------------

-Similar to other Crafter CMS components you can configure the Profile Admin Console using a simple properties file placed in the following location:
+Similar to other CrafterCMS components you can configure the Profile Admin Console using a simple properties file placed in the following location:

   ``$CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/profile/management/extension/server-config.properties``